ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 *   How do you like to give and receive feedback?
 *   Tell me about a time when you had to complete something in a limited amount of time of with a limited amount of resources

-And two final obvious ones:
-*   Why COMPANY?
-*   Prepare a big list of questions for non-technical folks and technical folks.
-    You should have enough questions to last a whole lunch break with either type of people (I've found that 10 questions is generally more than enough)
+Finally, prepare a big list of questions for non-technical folks and technical folks.
+You should have enough questions to last a whole lunch break with either type of people (I've found that 10 questions is generally more than enough).

 ### 2.2.2.
 Tips for good long-form answers

 These tips (in italic) are taken straight from Amazon's "in person" interview preparation guide that you can find [here](https://www.amazon.jobs/en/landing_pages/in-person-interview):
-*   _Ensure each answer has a beginning, middle, and end.
-Describe the situation or problem, the actions you took, and the outcome._ More specifically for engineering stories I've found that it works best to go top-down.
+*   "_Ensure each answer has a beginning, middle, and end.
+Describe the situation or problem, the actions you took, and the outcome_".
+More specifically for engineering stories I've found that it works best to go top-down.
 Start by explaining the broad context of your work, what you were tasked with, then dig into the problem you want to discuss.
-*   _Prepare short descriptions of a handful of different situations and be ready to answer follow-up questions with greater detail.
-Select examples that highlight your unique skills._ That's gold.
+*   "_Prepare short descriptions of a handful of different situations and be ready to answer follow-up questions with greater detail.
+Select examples that highlight your unique skills_".
+That's gold.
 It's basically saying: chop it up!
 Don't spill your whole story at once.
 Being able to deliver it piece-by-piece is going to help you in behavioral interviews because small pieces are generally composable and reusable.
-*   _Have specific examples that showcase your experience, and demonstrate that you've taken risks, succeeded, failed, and grown in the process._ That's just another way of saying that what happens doesn't matter.
+*   "_Have specific examples that showcase your experience, and demonstrate that you've taken risks, succeeded, failed, and grown in the process_".
+That's just another way of saying that what happens doesn't matter.
 Usually in behavioral interviews the interviewer is interested in how you choose to react to situations and what you learn from them.
 So instead of stopping at